Shrey-Gajjar-9798/Shrey-Gajjar-9798/README.md

 - 👋 Hi, I’m @Shrey-Gajjar-9798
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested blockchain.
-- 🌱 I’m currently learning the useful tools such as PowerBi, Tableau and some useful library of machine learning.
+- 🌱 Always curious to learn new Technology.
-- 📫 You can email me at shreygajjar786@gmail.com
+- 📫 You can email me at shreygajjar9798@outlook.com